AllanKamimura/DSA/leetcode/stack/0084_largest-rectangle-in-histogram/README.md

 but we can extend the rectangle with `height=1` to the left.
 - index = 2: since `heights[2]=5 > 1`,
 this means we can extent the rectangle with `height=1` to the right.

+The logic behind the "extend left" is, instead of using the current index, using the index of the popped element.

 #### Manual Run